 Acronyms, Abbreviations, and Initialisms?

 Your proposal will probably include both acronyms and initialisms.
 While they serve a similar purpose of shortening a word or phrase, they are different.
-An acronym is made of the initial letters of a name or phrase.
+An acronym is made up of the initial letters of a name or phrase.
 As an example, one acronym you may be familiar with is HIPAA, which stands for Health Insurance Portability and Accountability Act of 1996.
 Another well-known acronym is NASA, which is used far more frequently than the full name, the National Aeronautics and Space Administration.
 One of the distinguishing features of an acronym is that it is pronounced as if it were a word.
 We pronounce HIPAA as "HIP-AH" and NASA "NAS-AH" and not by their individual letters.

 As far as your template is concerned, the distinctions between acronyms and initialisms won't matter because you'll be gathering them into a single list of abbreviations.
 Many people use the words acronyms and abbreviations interchangeably and title their list of abbreviations "acronyms."
-Labeling a list "acronyms," when it actually includes both acronyms and initialisms, is a minor detail in the scheme of things, but it is more accurate to label the list by the general and inclusive term "abbreviations."
+Labeling a list "acronyms," when it actually includes acronyms and initialisms, is a minor detail in the scheme of things, but it is more accurate to label the list by the general and inclusive term "abbreviations."

 Do You Need to Define Every Abbreviation?